RachWalm/VolunteerVillage/README.md

 ![activatevols](document/activatevols.png)

-Coordinators are required the activate the volunteers for two reasons: to look at incoming volunteers and see if there are any unfulfilled volunteering opportunities that would suit them (providing volunteer activity promptly to volunteers as they join the site which will increase thier enthusiasm for the process), and to ensure that the database doesn't get filled up with spam profiles.
+Coordinators are required the activate the volunteers for two reasons: to look at incoming volunteers and see if there are any unfulfilled volunteering opportunities that would suit them (providing volunteering activity promptly to volunteers as they join the site which will increase thier enthusiasm for the process), and to ensure that the database doesn't get filled up with spam profiles.
 Reading the information provided in the text box by volunteers may also be more useful that just having their choice of activity if they have a special skill that can be matched.

 ![activatevol](document/activatevol.png)

 #### Coordinator add charity page

 Should a new charity wish to be involved then the coordinator can click on the link in the dashboard and add the charity name and a few details in the text box about the charity's needs and information.
-The charity can also be assigned a coordinator (or two with a back up, or many for a big charity).
+The charity can also be assigned a coordinator (or a couple as back ups, or many for a big charity).
 Then the information is there to enable the most appropriate person to deal with a charity's request (or if that person is away, provide enough information in the text box for someone else to assist).

 ![addcharity](document/addcharity.png)